AndreeeasN/pp4-empty-thoughts/README.md

   - I can login to an account so I can view/post/like thoughts
   - I can view a list of posts so I can read interesting thoughts
   - I can leave comments so I can interact with those sharing similar interests/thoughts
-  - I can like/unlike individual posts so I can show which ones I enjoy
+  - I can like/unlike individual posts/comments so I can show which ones I enjoy
-  - I can search by category/author so I can find thoughts relevant to my interests
+  - I can search by category/author/tags so I can find thoughts relevant to my interests
   - I can mark my posts as anonymous so I can post private thoughts without fear of judgement

 #### As an admin